dwip-nandi/Games/README.md

 # Games
-These are the simple games project made my Dwip Nandi for learning purpose.
+These are the simple games project made by Dwip Nandi for learning purpose.